-“Personal Information” means your personally-identifiable information such as your name, email or mailing address, phone number, account credentials (User id and passwords), social security number, government ID numbers and other information that can be used to identify you personally.
+“Personal Information” means your personally-identifiable information such as your name, email or mailing address, phone number, social security number, government ID numbers and other information that can be used to identify you personally.

 We also collect and use other information that we obtain from your activities using our services.
 This includes information that you do not explicitly provide to us but which may be implicitly provided to us as part of such activities.
 More information on this is provided below under the Visitors use case.